 - Proof of the property’s insurance policy

-How you intend to use your condo can also influence the kind of financing you get and how much you put toward the down payment.
-For example, if you want to purchase a condo as an investment property or as a vacation home or second home, a lender might require a larger down payment.
+How you intend to use your condo can also influence the kind of financing you get and the down payment requirement.
+For example, if you want to purchase a condo as an investment property, vacation home or second home, a lender might require a larger down payment.

-The type of condo you want to buy and how you want to use it (a primary residence, a vacation home, etc.) will determine the kind of mortgage you’ll need.
-No matter which mortgage you choose, you’ll need to provide proof of income and employment.
+The type of condo you want to buy and how you want to use it – as a primary residence, vacation home, etc. – will determine the kind of mortgage you’ll need.
+But no matter which mortgage you choose, you’ll need to provide proof of income and employment.

-- Conventional loans: Conventional loans can be offered through traditional mortgage companies or backed by Freddie Mac or Fannie Mae.
-For most conventional loans, you’ll need a credit score of 620 or higher and, ideally, a debt-to-income (DTI) ratio of 50% or lower.
-You may be able to make a 3% down payment.
-Just note that if you make a down payment that’s less than 20%, you’ll have to pay for private mortgage insurance (PMI).
+Conventional loans (which are backed by Freddie Mac or Fannie Mae) are offered through traditional mortgage companies.
+For most conventional loans, you’ll need a credit score of 620 or higher and a debt-to-income (DTI) ratio of 50% or lower.
+The minimum possible down payment for conventional loans is 3%.
+However, if you make a down payment that’s less than 20%, you’ll have to pay for private mortgage insurance (PMI).